apache/iceberg/site/docs/flink.md

 * `warehouse`: the HDFS directory to store metadata files and data files.
 (Required)

-We could execute the sql command `USE CATALOG hive_catalog` to use one of the catalog.
+We could execute the sql command `USE CATALOG hive_catalog` to set the current catalog.

 ## DDL commands